rohitkrai03/rhte-devconsole-lab/git-import.md

 - Enter the path of the application directory in Context Dir field if there are multiple applications in the repo.
 This step can be skipped for now.
 - Create secret from the Source Secret dropdown by selecting the Create New Secret option if the provided git repo is private.
 This step can be skipped for now.
 - Select builder image from the options provided.
 In this lab session for git import flow select **Modern Webapp** option.
+- You can change the builder image version from **Builder Image Version** dropdown.
+Leave it as it is for now.
 - The active project is pre-selected where the application will be created, it can be changed by going back and selecting another project from Projects dropdown.
 - If there are no application groups in your current project, option to create a new one will be auto selected and populated.
 - If there are application groups in the current project, first one will be auto selected in the dropdown.
 You can select one or create a new application group.